Choose your database:

 Connection properties

-Set the connection parameters for the database you want the PHP scripts to work with.
+Specify the connection parameters for a database you want PHP Generator for MySQL to work with.

 Script connection properties

-PHP Generator for MySQL allows you to connect to MySQL servers directly, via Secure SHell (SSH) tunnel or HTTP tunnel.
+PHP Generator for MySQL allows you to connect to MySQL databases directly, or via Secure SHell (SSH) tunnel or HTTP tunnel.

 Direct connection